a bowl of pumpkin salad.

 A lemon and sour cream dressing in a bowl

-Whish the dressing until smooth.
+Whisk the dressing until smooth.
 Add a little water to thin out if required.

 Pumpkin salad bowl.